How do you reduce your inheritance tax liability?

-Without any inheritance tax planning, your beneficiaries could be faced with a large 40% tax bill when you die.
+Without any inheritance tax planning, your beneficiaries could be faced with a 40% tax liability when you die.
 They might even be forced to sell assets such as the family home, to pay the bill.
 But with some forward planning you can help ensure that the people you want to benefit from your estate actually do.
 Here are 8 ways to cut your inheritance tax liability.

 What is Inheritance Tax?